ScrapeWithYuri/For-Coding-Course/README.md

 * Create dynamic Excel templates using Excel VBA
 * Send emails with attachments from Outlook and Gmail
 * Use Selenium for web automation and web scraping
-* Automate filling out PDF forms using Excel data
+* Automate filling out forms using Excel data
 * Ping APIs to pull in large quantities of data into Excel
 * Using a single VBA script, populate and update several Excel files at the same time
 * And there's more...